xitop/edzed/docs/blocks.rst

   :header: "combinational", "sequential"

   "has **inputs**", "does not have inputs"
-  "does not have internal state", "has **internal state** (memory, time) and thus requires initialization" "does not accept events", "accepts **events**"
+  "does not have an internal state", "has an **internal state** (memory, time) and thus requires initialization" "does not accept events", "accepts **events**"
   "can generate events only on output change", "can generate events also on internal state changes"